rubymotion-community/sugarcube/README.md

 **DISCLAIMER**

-It is possible that you *will not like sugarcube*.
+It is possible that you *will not like SugarCube*.
 That is perfectly fine!
 Some people take milk in their coffee, some take sugar.
 Some crazy maniacs don't even *drink* coffee, if you can imagine that...
 All I'm saying is: to each their own.
 You should checkout [BubbleWrap][] for another take on